-We spoke with the registered manager and two staff.
-People were unable to share their views as they were non-verbal and had limited capacity in relation to their care, so we carried out observations to understand their experiences at the care home.
+We spoke with two people using the service, the registered manager and two staff.
+We also carried out observations to understand the experiences of people living in the care home who were unable to express their views in detail verbally.
 We reviewed a range of records including care and staff records and records relating to the management of the service.